willstepp/writings/joseph-the-son/jts.md

 “Yeah,” Joseph agreed, without really knowing what he was agreeing to, so numb from the work.

-Grandpa put his arm around Joseph and hugged him tight.
-The sun was high overhead and it was even warm where they stood.
-The snow was already beginning to melt.
-Snow never lasted more than a few days around those parts.
+The sun was high overhead and it was even warm where they stood together, admiring the morning’s work.
+The snow was already beginning to melt, cold drops of moisture glistening in the winter sunlight.

 JOSEPH THE SON
 Daniel Stepp

-PART ONE

-One
+Chapter One

 Four boys got off a school bus at the end of the dirt road that led a quarter mile back to Oakwood Estates, a trailer park that had been built on the abandoned Hight Farm property decades ago.
 The bus used to drive all the way to the mailboxes, but it had been years since anyone had bothered to gravel the road and there were deep ruts in many spots and hollowed out places with standing water, some a few feet deep.